maksii/UTOPIA-Upload-Assistant/README.md

 This project is a fork of the original work of L4G https://github.com/L4GSP1KE/Upload-Assistant Immense thanks to him for establishing this project.
 Without his (and supporters) time and effort, this fork would not be a thing.
 Many thanks to all who have contributed.

+## About This Fork

+This fork is based on [Audionut Upload Assistant](https://github.com/Audionut/Upload-Assistant).
+Big thanks to Audionut and the community—to everyone who contributed, used Upload Assistant, and shared it for the benefit of others.

 ## What It Can Do:
   - Generates and Parses MediaInfo/BDInfo.